gitpod-io/apache-example/README.md

-# Template repo to run the Apache Web Server with PHP and XDebug in Gitpod.io
+# Template repo to run the Apache2 Web Server with PHP and XDebug in Gitpod.io

 ## Try or Contribute